damyantjain/anotherbot/README.md

 ANOTHER BOT

-This bot can handle small talk and cak keep up a onversation to order a pizza.
+This bot can handle small talk and can keep up a conversation to order a pizza.
 Multiple facebook messenger templates have been used and tried for learning purpose.
 This chatbot is hosted on Heroku.
 It uses Dialogflow conversation to manage chats.